 The Company may not redeem the 2024 Notes prior to October 1, 2022 unless certain tax-related events occur.
-On or after October 1, 2022, the Company may redeem for cash all or part of the 2024 Notes, at its option, if the last reported sale price of the Company's American Depositary Shares has been at least 130% of the conversion price then in effect on (i) each of at least 20 trading days (whether or not consecutive) during any 30 consecutive trading day period ending on, and including, the trading day immediately prior to the date the Company provides notice of redemption; and (ii) the trading day immediately preceding the date the Company sends such notice.
+On or after October 1, 2022, the Company may redeem for cash all or part of the 2024 Notes, at its option, if the last reported sale price of the Company's American Depositary Shares has been at least 130% of the conversion price then in effect on (i) each of at least 20 trading days (whether or not consecutive) during any 30 consecutive trading day period ending on, and including, the trading day immediately prior to the date the Company sends such notice.
 Holders of the 2024 Notes may require the Company to repurchase all or part of their 2024 Notes in cash on October 1, 2022 (the "Repurchase Date") or in the event of certain fundamental changes.
 No sinking fund is provided for the 2024 Notes.